Peter S. Kaufman: Professional recognition

-Peter Kaufman and his work have been featured in Bloomberg News.

-In The Deal financial restructuring league tables, Kaufman is consistently named one of the country's top 10 restructuring investment bankers, and has been ranked #1.

-The industry organization, M&A Advisor awarded Gordian Group LLC as Boutique Investment Bank of the Year award for the seventh time in nine years.
+The industry organization, M&A Advisor awarded Gordian Group LLC as Boutique Investment Bank of the Year award for the ninth time in fourteen years.
 Gordian Group was named a winner for the Out-Of-Court Restructuring of the Year (Over $100MM): Restructuring and Sale of Trans Energy, Inc.; and Cross-Border Restructuring Deal of the Year (Under $1B): Cross-Border Restructuring of Alphatec.
 It also awarded Gordian on behalf of their restructurings of Jobson Medical Holdings (Professional Services category) and Elyria Foundry (Industrial, Manufacturing & Distribution category).
 In 2014, the University of Virginia awarded him an honorary appointment as a Visiting Executive Lecturer at the Darden Graduate School of Business Administration.

 Kaufman was honored with the 2015 M&A Advisor Leadership Award for his contribution to and accomplishments in the industry at the 9th Annual Turnaround Awards Gala in Palm Beach, FL.
 Later that year, Kaufman was inducted into the M&A Advisor Hall of Fame at the 14th Annual M&A Advisor Awards Gala in New York City.

-Personal life

-Kaufman grew up, and lives, in Westchester County, New York.
-He is also an owner on Chebeague Island, Maine.
-He has two daughters.